Multispectral Palmprint Recognition Using a Hybrid Feature: Introduction

-One kind of hand-biometric technology is palmprint identification which is relatively new biometrics due to its stable characteristics \cite{9}.

-There are several useful features in a palm image that can be categorized in the following groups: \begin{enumerate} \item Line features, like principal lines, wrinkles and ridges;
+There are several useful features in a palm image such as line features (principal lines and wrinkles), geometrical features such as size of the palms, the angles between principal lines, textural features, etc.

-\item Geometric features, like size of the palms, angle between principal lines, etc. \end{enumerate} Line structure feature, which includes principal lines and wrinkles, is one of the most popular methods in palmprint recognition.
-Most palmprints show three principal lines: heart line, head line and life line.
-These lines are shown in Fig.1.

-Although line structure features are very useful in palmprint recognition, systems that work based on these features face some problems: \\ \begin{enumerate} \item In some cases principal lines and wrinkles are not enough to discriminate palms since there are many palms with similar line features.
-Fig.2 illustrates two palms with similar line pattern.
+Although line-based features are very useful in palmprint recognition, systems that work only based on these features face a few common dilemmas.
+One such issue is that in some cases principal lines and wrinkles are not enough to discriminate palms since there are many palms with similar line features.
+Fig.1 shows two palms with similar line pattern.

-\item The lines (principal lines and major wrinkles) are difficult to be extracted because some palmprints are very unclear; samples for this kind of palmprints are shown in Fig.3. \end{enumerate}
+\\ Another common problem is that in many cases palmprint lines are difficult to extract because of the low quality of database images; two such palmprint images are shown in Fig.2.